exis9/VisiOS-API/README.md

 As of the version 1.1.4, VisiOS has introduced the VisiAPI.

 (Sorry, I've been writing this doc and it's still a draft.
-Not ready yet! ^^)
+Not perfectly ready yet! ^^)

 # Index